 We provide a comprehensive range of services for people affected by sexual abuse, including:

-- Counselling: face-to-face, by telephone and online, as well as creative therapies such as art therapy and dramatherapy
+- Counselling: face-to-face, by telephone and online (funding dependent), as well as creative therapies such as art therapy

-- National helplines and online support (text, chat, email), providing immediate emotional support, information and advice to anyone affected by sexual abuse or rape
+- Online support (text and email) providing immediate emotional support, information and advice to anyone affected by sexual abuse or rape in England and Wales

 - Training for professionals, parents and anyone affected by sexual abuse to help them protect and support their communities